cespare/reflex/README.md

 Note that this has some dependencies outside of the Go standard library.
 You'll need git installed, and `go get` will automatically fetch them for you.

+Reflex probably only works on Linux and Mac OS.

+TODO: provide compiled downloads for linux/darwin amd64.

 ## Usage

+The following is given by running `reflex -h`:

-    $ reflex [OPTIONS] [COMMAND]
+    Usage: reflex [OPTIONS] [COMMAND]

-`OPTIONS` are:

-* `-h`: Display the help
-* `-r REGEX`: A [Go regular expression](http://golang.org/pkg/regexp/) to match paths.

-TODO: fill out all the options after this has settled down a bit.

-`COMMAND` is any command you'd like to run.
-Any instance of `{}` will be replaced with the filename of changed file.
+    COMMAND is any command you'd like to run.
+Any instance of {} will be replaced with the filename of the changed file.
+(The symbol may be changed with the --substitute flag.)

+    OPTIONS are given below:
+      -c, --config="": A configuration file that describes how to run reflex.
+      -d, --decoration="plain": How to decorate command stderr/stdout.
+Choices: none, plain, fancy.
+      -g, --glob="": A shell glob expression to match filenames.
+          --only-dirs=false: Only match directories (not files).
+          --only-files=false: Only match files (not directories).
+      -r, --regex="": A regular expression to match filenames.
+      -e, --sequential=false: Don't run multiple commands at the same time.
+      -s, --start-service=false: Indicates that the command is a long-running process to be restarted on matching changes.
+          --substitute="{}": The substitution symbol that is replaced with the filename in a command.
+      -v, --verbose=false: Verbose mode: print out more information about what reflex is doing.

+    Examples:

+        # Print each .txt file if it changes
+        $ reflex -r '\.txt$' echo {}

+        # Run 'make' if any of the .c files in this directory change:
+        $ reflex -g '*.c' make

+        # Build and run a server; rebuild and restart when .java files change:
+        $ reflex -r '\.java$' -s -- sh -c 'make && java bin/Server'

+### Overview

+Reflex watches file changes in the current working directory and re-runs the command that you specify.
+The flags change what changes cause the command to be rerun and other behavior.

+### Patterns

+You can specify files to match using either shell glob patterns (`-g`) or regular expressions (`-r`).
+If you don't specify either, reflex will run your command after any file changes.
+You cannot specify glob patterns and regular expressions.

+The shell glob syntax is described [here](http://golang.org/pkg/path/filepath/#Match), while the regular expression syntax is described [here](https://code.google.com/p/re2/wiki/Syntax).
+The path that is matched against the glob or regular expression does not have a leading `./`.
+For example, if there is a file `./foobar.txt` that changes, then it will be matched by the regular expression `^foobar`.

+### --start-service

+The `--start-service` flag (short version: `-s`) inverts the behavior of command running: it runs the command when reflex starts and kills/restarts it each time files change.
+This is expected to be used with an indefinitely-running command, such as a server.
+You can use this flag to relaunch the server when the code is changed.

+### Substitution

+Reflex provides a way for you to determine, inside your command, what file changed.
+This is via a substitution symbol.
+The default is `{}`.
+Every instance of the substitution symbol inside your command is replaced by the filename.

+As a simple example, suppose you're writing Coffeescript and you wish to compile the CS files to Javascript when they change.
+You can do this with:

+    $ reflex -r '\.coffee$' -- coffee -c {}

+In case you need to use `{}` for something else in your command, you can change the substitution symbol with the `--substitute` flag.

+### Config file

+What if you want to run many watches at once?
+For example, when writing web applications I often want to rebuild/rerun the server when my code changes, but also build SCSS and Coffeescript when those change as well.
+Instead of running multiple reflex instances, which is inefficient, you can simply give reflex a config file.

+The config file syntax is extremely simple: each line is a command, and each command is just like calling reflex (except without the initial `reflex` command).
+Lines that start with `#` are ignored.
+Here's a simple
+example:

+    # Rebuild SCSS when it changes
+    -r '\.scss$' -- sh -c 'sass {} `basename {} .scss`.css'
+    # Restart server when ruby code changes
+    -sr '\.rb$' -- ./bin/run_server.sh

+### --sequential

+When using a config file to run multiple simultaneous commands, reflex will run them at the same time (if appropriate).
+That is, a particular command can only be run once a previous run of that command finishes, but two different commands may run at the same time.
+This is usually what you want (for speed).

+As a concrete example, consider this config file:

+    -- sh -c 'for i in `seq 1 5`; do sleep 0.1; echo first; done' -- sh -c 'for i in `seq 1 5`; do sleep 0.1; echo second; done'

+When this runs, you'll see something like this:

+    [01] second
+    [00] first
+    [01] second
+    [00] first
+    [00] first
+    [01] second
+    [01] second
+    [00] first
+    [01] second
+    [00] first

+Note that the output is interleaved.
+(Reflex does ensure that each line of output is not interleaved with a different line).
+If, for some reason, you need to ensure that your commands don't run at the same time, you can do this with the `--sequential` (`-e`) flag.
+Then the output would look like (for example):

+    [01] second
+    [01] second
+    [01] second
+    [01] second
+    [01] second
+    [00] first
+    [00] first
+    [00] first
+    [00] first
+    [00] first

+### Decoration

+By default, each line of output from your command is prefixed with something like `[00]`, which is simply an id that reflex assigns to each command.
+You can use `--decoration` (`-d`) to change this output:
+`--decoration=none` will print the output as is; `--decoration=fancy` will color each line differently depending on which command it is, making it easier to distinguish the output.

-## Tips
+## Notes and Tips

-* If you don't use `-r`, reflex will match every file.
-(It prints a warning, but if this is what you intend you can safely ignore it.)
+If you don't use `-r` or `-g`, reflex will match every file.

-* Many regex characters are interpreted specially by various shells.
+Many regex characters are interpreted specially by various shells.
 You'll generally want to minimize this effect by putting the regex in single quotes.

-* If your command has options, you'll probably need to use `--` to separate the reflex flags from your command flags.
+If your command has options, you'll probably need to use `--` to separate the reflex flags from your command flags.
 For example: `reflex -r '.*\.txt' -- ls -l`.

-* If you're going to use shell things, you might need to invoke a shell as a parent process:
-  `reflex -- bash -c 'sleep 1 && echo {}'`
+If you're going to use shell things, you might need to invoke a shell as a parent process: `reflex -- sh -c 'sleep 1 && echo {}'`

-## Examples

-    # Print every file when it changes
-    reflex echo {}
-    # Run make when any .c file changes
-    reflex -r '\.c$' make
-    # TODO: more examples

-## Notes

-TODO: Describe the two different batching strategies.
+It's not difficult to accidentally make an infinite loop with certain commands.
+For example, consider this
+command: `reflex -r '\.txt' cp {} {}.bak`.
+If `foo.txt` changes, then this will create `foo.txt.bak`, `foo.txt.bak.bak`, and so forth, because the regex `\.txt` matches each file.
+Right now reflex doesn't have any kind of infinite loop detection, so be careful with commands like `cp`.

+The restart behavior works as follows: if your program is still running, reflex sends it SIGINT; after 1 second if it's still alive, it gets SIGKILL.
+The new process won't be started up until the old process is dead.

+### Batching

+Part of what reflex does is apply some heuristics to batch together file changes.
+There are many reasons that files change on disk, and these changes frequently come in large bursts.
+For instance, when you save a file in your editor, it probably makes a tempfile and then copies it over the target, leading to several different changes.
+Reflex hides this from you by batching some changes together.

+One thing to note, though, is that the the batching is a little different depending on whether or not you have a substitution symbol in your command.
+If you do not, then updates for different files that all match your pattern can be batched together in a single update that only causes your command to be run once.

+If you are using a substitution symbol, however, each unique matching file will be batched separately.

+### Argument list splitting

+When you give reflex a command from the commandline (i.e., not in a config file), that command is split into pieces by whatever shell you happen to be using.
+When reflex parses the config file, however, it must do that splitting itself.
+For this purpose, it uses [this library](https://github.com/kballard/go-shellquote) which attempts to match `sh`'s argument splitting rules.

+This difference can lead to slightly different behavior when running commands from a config file.
+If you're confused, it can help to use `--verbose` (`-v`) which will print out each command as interpreted by reflex.

 ## TODO

-* Document file argument list splitting behavior (with go-shellquote)
-* Clean up the readme when the interface has settled down.

 * Implement recursive globbing (globstar).
 (Actually fairly tricky.)
 * Implement/copy the parts of go-shellquote that I need myself.
-* Add more debugging info to -v.
 * Consider vendoring all the deps.
 * Fix/remove TODOs.